MileHacker Logo

 • Passport: Valid for at least six months beyond your intended departure date, with two blank pages.

-• A ticket Out Of the country: Immigration officers may ask for documentation of your departure from Brazil.
+• Return or Onward Ticket: Immigration officers may ask for documentation of your departure from Brazil.

-• Proof of Sufficient funds: Proof of enough money for your stay (bank statements, credit cards, cash).
+• Proof of Funds: Proof of enough money for your stay (bank statements, credit cards, cash).

 • Proof Of accommodation: Confirmation of accommodation reservations or an invitation letter.